rstento/playframework/documentation/manual/gettingStarted/Installing.md

 The Play Framework uses Scala and Akka under the hood.
 This endows Play applications with a stateless, non-blocking, event-driven architecture that provides horizontal and vertical scalability and uses resources more efficiently.

 Play offers both Java and Scala APIs.
 Java developers find Play's Model-View-Controller (MVC) architecture familiar and easy to learn.
 Scala developers appreciate using the concise and familiar functional programming patterns.
-The large community using Play offers an excellent resource for getting questions answered.
+The large community using Play provides an excellent resource for getting questions answered.

 Play is non-opinionated about database access, and integrates with many object relational mapping (ORM) layers.
 It supports Anorm, Ebean, Slick, and JPA, out-of-the-box but many customers use NoSQL or REST layers and other ORMs not mentioned here.